AdamAlNajar/PersonalPortfolio/shop.md

 [Game Preview](https://th.bing.com/th/id/R.6c19d20ea755426dc4aa93d6d2a26509?rik=KuoAeVzSOgGWyQ&pid=ImgRaw&r=0)

-A Game where you can shoot an (almost) endless wave of zombies, You can currently Play 3 levels.
+A Game where you can shoot endless waves of zombies, You can currently Play 3 levels.
 But i hope to change this with updates

 ## Purchase